appsmithorg/appsmith-docs/website/docs/connect-data/reference/open-ai.md

 </dd>

-#### Messages*
+#### Messages

 <dd>

 Messages serve as input interactions between the user and the model.
-The roles include two types: user and system.
+The roles include two types: **user** and **system**.
 You can create multiple messages of each type to make your conversation just the way you want.

 * **user**: Input provided by the user to instruct or guide the model.
-For example, you can use `{{Input1.text}}`.
+For example, if you are using an Input widget to enter the prompt, you can use `{{Input1.text}}`.

 * **system**: The system message serves as a means to provide additional context, set guidelines, or convey the overall objective of the task.
 It helps shape the behavior of the model's responses.
-For example, you can use the "system" message to give personality to the responses or add task-specific instructions.
+For example, you can use the system message to give personality to the responses or add task-specific instructions.
 For example, you can set system as:

 <dd>